biermanr/StaticPheWeb/dev_notes.md

     - Highlight significant loci/regions since PDF doesn't have hover-utility
 - Speedup tests, starting to get slow

-July 8th 2025: Improve SVG Manhattan plotting code
+July 8th 2025: Investigating d3 Manhattan plotting code
 ---

 Currently there is a `render_manhattan_plot` function in `process.py` that uses